chromelyapps/demo-projects/web-chromely/README.md

 So therefore we need to make sure the CreateWebHostBuilder only runs once not multiple times during launch.
 See the Startup.cs for examples.

+## Console window

+In order to avoid seeing a console window in addition to the gui window.
+This should just be a case of setting the "Output Type" from "Console Application" to "Windows Application"

 ## wwwroot files

 With some templates there is a wwwroot directory which contains static content such as compiled javascript files.